-An ovarian serous cystadenoma (OSC) is a type of benign ovarian epithelial tumour.
-It falls under the sub-group of ovarian serous tumours.
+Ovarian serous cystadenomas are a type of benign ovarian epithelial tumor at the benign end of the spectrum of ovarian serous tumors.

-Serous cystadenomas account for ~60% of ovarian serous tumours 1.
+Serous cystadenomas account for ~60% of ovarian serous tumors 1.
 They are the commonest type of ovarian epithelial neoplasm.
-The peak incidence is at ~ the 4th to 5th decades of life.
+The peak incidence is at the 4th to 5th decades of life.

-The typical MR imaging appearance of serous cystadenoma is as a unilocular thin walled adnexal cyst 2.
+The typical MR imaging appearance of serous cystadenoma is a unilocular thin-walled adnexal cyst 2.
 MRI may show a beak sign which may suggest an ovarian origin.

 Signal characteristics within the cyst are usually homogeneous.

-- T1 - cyst content is usually of low signal in uncomplicated cases
+- T1: cyst content is generally of hypointense signal in uncomplicated cases

-- T2 - cyst content is of fluid (high) signal
+- T2: cyst content is of fluid (hyperintense) signal

-- Enhancement of cyst wall sometimes occurs after contrast administration.
+- T1 C + (Gd): enhancement of cyst wall sometimes occurs after contrast administration

 Treatment and prognosis